Vivek-04022001/documentation/docs/glossary.md

 Dexterity
     [Dexterity](https://github.com/plone/plone.dexterity) is the base framework for building content types, both through-the-web and as filesystem code.
-     It is aimed at Plone, although this package should work with plain Zope + CMF systems.
+     It's aimed at Plone, although this package should work with plain Zope + CMF systems.

 Dublin Core
     The Dublin Core Schema is a small set of vocabulary terms that can be used to describe web resources (video, images, web pages, etc.), as well as physical resources such as books or CDs, and objects like artworks.